Last Updated on October 21, 2023 by Joanne Harper

 The combined strength of 2 hermit crabs makes a heavy shell easier to negotiate.
 A cumbersome burden can prevent the hermit crabs from engaging in other activities, like exploring and climbing.

 As a consequence, the arrangement won’t last long.
-Young hermit crabs grow quickly, undergoing several molts and increases in mass in the first 18 months of life.
+Young hermit crabs grow rapidly, undergoing several molts and increases in mass in the first 18 months of life.

-Unless the shell is particularly large, it won’t accommodate a pair of hermit crabs.
+Unless the shell is large, it won’t accommodate a pair of hermit crabs.

 What Should I Do if Two of My Hermit Crabs Are Sharing a Shell?